orfeotoolbox/OTB/Documentation/Cookbook/rst/ExtendedFilenames.rst

+.. _extended-filenames:

 Extended filenames
 ================================

+Extended filenames is an interesting feature of OTB.
+With it, you can control several aspects of the beahvior of the OTB in the OTB-Applications or in our own C++ applications.
+Historically this feature has been desingn to solve an issue with how to handle geo-referencing information.

-There are multiple ways to define geo-referencing information.
+Indeed, there are multiple ways to define geo-referencing information.
 For instance, one can use a geographic transform, a cartographic projection, or a sensor model with RPC coefficients.
 A single image may contain several of these elements, such as in the “ortho-ready” products: this